Trapped Below - How Turtles Spend Their Winter

 So what do Minnesota's turtle do in the winter time..?

 To avoid these subfreezing temperatures, Minnesota's turtles seek refuge under the ice in ponds, lakes, and rivers that do not freeze solid.
 Hatchling Painted Turtles (Chrysemys picta) are the exception, as they typically overwinter in the nest cavity and emerge the following spring (Paukstis et al., 1989; Gibbons and Nelson, 1978; Hartweg, 1944).
-There is also evidence that Blanding's Turtles (Emydoidea blandingii) may also occasionally overwinter in the nest cavity, surrounding uplands, or at the wetland edge (Dinkelacker et al., 2004; Linck and Gillette, 2009; Standing et al., 1997).
+There is also evidence that Blanding's Turtles (Emydoidea blandingii) and map turtles (Graptemys spp.) may also occasionally overwinter in the nest cavity, surrounding uplands, or at the wetland edge (Dinkelacker et al., 2004; Linck and Gillette, 2009; Standing et al., 1997).

 Though much less mobile under the ice during the winter months, turtles do move around some!
 Below are two short videos taken on December 24, 2015 near St. Peter, Minnesota.
 Both turtles were observed in a recently frozen pond.
 Air temperature was 28° F (-2° C).
 Ice was approximately 1 - 2 in (2.5 - 5 cm) thick.
 Turtles are tough!